 - Raw cranberries: You'll need a 12-oz bag of fresh cranberries, which is approximately 3 cups of berries.

-- Maple syrup: To naturally sweeten the cranberry sauce.
+- Cane sugar: To sweeten the cranberry sauce.

 - A cinnamon stick or ground cinnamon